 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-After jams and salsa, pickles were the next thing I made on my teach-myself canning journey.
+After making and canning jams and salsa, pickles were the next thing I made on my self-taught canning journey.

-First, all that vinegar meant they were super safe, so my newbie-canner self didn't need to worry about that, and second, I love small pickles even though I hate cucumbers!
-Growing my own and picking them small was the answer.
+First, all that vinegar meant they were super safe, so my newbie-canner self didn’t need to worry about that, and second, I love small pickles even though I hate cucumbers (go figure)!
+Growing my own and picking them as small as I like was the answer.

 I started with traditional water-bath canned dill pickles so they could be stored on a shelf, but quickly moved to pickles that are stored in the refrigerator, or "refrigerator pickles."

-Here are a few reasons why my family came to prefer the refrigerator pickles:
+Here are a few reasons why I (and my family) came to prefer the refrigerator pickles:

 - They stay crisp.